 - There is no reimbursement for travel expenses or meals.

 The George C. Marshall Center’s internship program is organized by the German Element of the George C. Marshall Center in accordance with applicable German law.
-The most senior German officer is in charge of the program.
+The senior German representative at the George C. Marshall Center is in charge of the program.
 For the duration of their internship, interns will be considered temporary employees of the German Element.

-Applications should arrive seven to nine months before you intend to come.
-Be aware that we are a highly requested institute and you will participate in a selection process which might include a an interview.
+Applications should arrive six to four months before you intend to come.
+Be aware that we are a highly requested institute and you will participate in a selection process which might include an interview.
 Once accepted, you will be rewarded with an interesting, challenging internship in an international environment – sure to broaden your horizon.

 Step 1 (initial application)